 In applying the DCF method, the valuation firm analyzed financial projections prepared by our management for fiscal 2013 through 2016.
 The valuation firm calculated our net cash flows to invested capital by taking our debt-free net income, as estimated by management, adding depreciation expenses and subtracting both capital expenditures, as estimated by management, and incremental working capital needs, which were estimated based on a review of an industry average.
 For the terminal year, the valuation firm applied a revenue multiple, calculated using the guideline public company method.
 A discount rate of 35% was then applied.
 To determine the discount rate, the valuation firm reviewed published investment hurdle rates typically required by institutional investors for companies of comparable size and risk.
+As part of the valuation process, we provided a multi-year projection which increased our performance expectations.
+The independent valuation firm determined that this change in performance expectations warranted a change in the discount rate from the April 30, 2011 valuation reflective of return expectations.
 The 35% discount rate reflected a 5% increase to the discount rate applied in the DCF analysis conducted as of April 30, 2011.

 In applying the prior transaction method, the valuation firm reviewed three arms-length transaction in our capital stock.
-The most recent transaction occurred on June 28, 2012, two days prior to the date of the valuation, in which we sold shares of Series B preferred stock for approximately \$3.25 per share.
+The most recent transaction occurred on June 28, 2012, two days prior to the date of the valuation, in which we sold shares of Series B preferred stock for approximately \$4.88 per share (on an as converted to common stock basis).

 Our value was then allocated between our shares of Series A preferred stock, our shares of Series B preferred stock and our shares of common stock using the option pricing equity allocation method, using Black-Scholes.
 In utilizing the Black-Scholes method, our volatility was estimated at 31% which was based on the average volatility of the guideline public companies over one-year, two-year and five-year period.
 The assumed time to expiration was three years, which was based on the estimated timing of a potential liquidity event.
-Finally, the valuation firm applied a marketability discount of 10% to reflect the lack of an active market in shares of our common stock, which resulted in a fair market value of \$3.25 per share.
+Finally, the valuation firm applied a marketability discount of 10% to reflect the lack of an active market in shares of our common stock, which resulted in a fair market value of \$4.88 per share.

-Our board of directors considered this third party valuation and the other factors discussed above in determining that the fair market value of our common stock was \$3.25 on August 21, 2012 and September 17, 2012.
+Our board of directors considered this third party valuation and the other factors discussed above in determining that the fair market value of our common stock was \$4.88 on August 21, 2012 and September 17, 2012.